elithrar/elithrar.github.io/docs/desktop-design.md

 ## Interaction and responsive plan

 - **Desktop pointer, above 960px:** three recent posts open left to right, newest at the left, with Archive below.
 Readers scroll independently.
 Drag, maximize, minimize, restore, arrange, and close remain available.
 - **960px and below, or coarse pointer:** one active document in normal page flow.
 The page owns vertical scrolling.
-A compact sticky header exposes Archive, Windows, About, and RSS.
-Desktop positioning and min/max controls are removed from this mode.
+A compact sticky header exposes Archive, Recents, About, and RSS.
+Desktop positioning, Arrange, and min/max controls are removed from this mode.
+Frames fit their content; only the desktop background fills the viewport.
 - **Archive:** one continuous row-major collection of all 26 posts, newest-first.
 Search filters titles; dates remain metadata.
 Icons and full titles wrap into as many columns as the available width supports.
 No year folders or sidebar.
-- **Window switching:** the Windows disclosure lists complete titles vertically, including minimized windows.
+- **Navigation:** Recents lists the three newest published posts, whether open or closed.
+Archive remains the route to every older post.
 Opening an existing document selects it.
 Compact reader page positions are restored when switching or using browser history.
-- **Controls:** shared greyUI Collapsible disclosures provide the Windows list and left system actions, with expanded state, ordinary keyboard tab order, Escape/focus return, and outside-pointer dismissal.
-These are navigation disclosures, not ARIA menus requiring arrow-key behavior.
+- **Controls:** the title-bar Close button removes the window directly on desktop and mobile.
+The greyUI Collapsible used for Recents has expanded state, ordinary keyboard tab order, Escape/focus return, and outside-pointer dismissal.
+This is a navigation disclosure, not an ARIA menu requiring arrow-key behavior.
 - **Reading:** code and tables scroll horizontally within the article.
 Heading anchors target the correct reader.
 Modifier-click and canonical links retain native browser behavior.
 The article content dominates; the compact title bar says “Article” and the full title appears in the reading surface.
 - **Recovery:** closing everything leaves an Open Archive action.
 Fetch errors offer retry and a canonical page link.
 Enhancement failure leaves the original static blog usable.